 #1 – Power Conversions

 When calculating your power usage and the capabilities of your solar power system, you’ll come across three units of measurement: volts, amps, and watts.
-Volts measure electrical potential, amps measure current and watts measure power.
+Volts measure electrical potential.
+Think of it as how hard the electricity is being pushed through the wire.
+Amps measure current and watts measure power.
 The three are interrelated; if you know two, you can find the third by plugging the values into the equation Watts = Volts * Amps.

 Your battery’s capacity is measured in amp-hours (Ah), typically between 70 and 90Ah per battery.
 Amp-hours are calculated by multiplying amps and hours.
-A battery with 80Ah of charge could provide 80A for one hour, 1A for 80 hours or 5A for 16 hours – any combination so long as the product of the two values equals 80.
+A battery with 80Ah of charge could provide 80A for one hour, 1A for 80 hours, or 5A for 16 hours – any combination so long as the product of the two values equals 80.
+Keep in mind that this figure was decided under optimal conditions.
+Outside factors such as temperature and battery condition can affect this number.

 This makes it easy to figure out how long your battery could run your RV’s DC equipment, since DC power consumption is often measured in amps.
 Take a look at your built-in lighting, water pump or exhaust fans and you’ll see an input rating given in amps.
 A 2A fan run for one hour will deplete your battery 2Ah; run it for two hours and it’ll use up 4Ah.